 On the upside it has provided time to catch up on the latest Netflix series and put more time into life goals.
 For an increasing number – single or partnered – this includes planning for family.
-With foster care and adoption being difficult and uncertain routes for first time parents, many are looking for advice on egg donor IVF and surrogacy options.
+With foster care and adoption being difficult with uncertain routes for first time parents, many are looking for advice on egg donor IVF and surrogacy options in 2021.

 There have been plenty of high profile gay men creating families – Elton John, Yottam Ottolenghi, Tom Daley, Ricky Martin, Neil Patrick Harris.
 But thousands more are average family guys.